Mathematics Education Doctorate

 The PhD program in Mathematics Education is built on a common foundation of learning theory, social and cultural contexts of education, curriculum and instruction theory, ethics, technology, and quantitative and qualitative research methods, which is then extended to a profound understanding in mathematics and mathematics education.
 For each individual scholar, this foundation plus specialization serves as the basis for investigating a signifcant educational issue that will advance the field of mathematics education and prepare the scholar for future research.
 A typical program consists of the following components:

-- Teacher Education Core (18 semester-hours minimum)
+- Teacher Education Core (18 semester-hour minimum)

-- Mathematics (9 semester-hours minimum)
+- Mathematics (9 semester-hour minimum)

-- Mathematics Education (12 semester-hours minimum)
+- Mathematics Education (12 semester-hour minimum)

-- Dissertation (10 semester-hours minimum)
+- Dissertation (10 semester-hour minimum)